-Another possible reason for high ping is; multiple apps are running in the background.
+Another possible reason for high ping is; that multiple apps are running in the background.
 How does this happen?
 With active background apps, the internet data packets will get divided.
 Thus, your running game will not be able to use maximum internet speed.

 To lower the ping, close all the running background apps.
-I hope by doing this, you will see a considerable decline in the ping.
+I hope that by doing this, you will see a considerable decline in the ping.

-You can also use Game Booster; an application that is used to reduce or limit the background activities.
+You can also use Game Booster; an application that is used to reduce or limit background activities.
 This application can be downloaded from Google Play Store.

-Moreover, multiple devices have inbuilt game boosters in the settings like Game Turbo for Xiaomi device, and Gaming Mode for OnePlus device.
+Moreover, multiple devices have inbuilt game boosters in the settings like Game Turbo for the Xiaomi device, and Gaming Mode for the OnePlus device.
 You can enable them to make your gameplay smooth with lower ping.
 These settings also function to reduce background activities during gameplay.